MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ### Submit jobs to the Azure Quantum service

-[Azure Quantum](xref:microsoft.quantum.submit-jobs) is the quantum computing cloud platform that allow you to run your program on quantum hardware.
+[Azure Quantum](xref:microsoft.quantum.submit-jobs) is the quantum computing cloud platform that allows you to run your program on quantum hardware.

 You can write [quantum computing](xref:microsoft.quantum.overview.understanding) and [quantum-inspired optimization](xref:microsoft.quantum.optimization.concepts.overview.introduction) programs and submit them to Azure Quantum to run on [quantum hardware](xref:microsoft.quantum.reference.qc-target-list) and [optimization solvers](xref:microsoft.quantum.reference.qio-target-list).